Percy E. Lambert: World record

 Lambert became the first person to cover a hundred miles in an hour.
 He set the record at Brooklands on 15 February 1913 in his 4.5 litre side-valve Talbot.
 He actually covered 103 miles and 1470 yards in sixty minutes.
 There is a film of his exploits at the Brooklands Museum which was made on that day.

 The record was a huge publicity coup for Clément-Talbot (manufacturers of Talbot cars), and generated much public interest.
 It was achieved in a car with a fairly standard chassis and an engine of only 4.5 litres displacement, whereas the only other attempts on the record that had come close were in monster racing cars of 9.1 and 15 litres.

 Death

 Lambert was killed at Brooklands on 31 October 1913, while trying to regain his land speed record from Peugeot.
 He averaged over 110 mph for the first 20 laps, but a rear tyre disintegrated on the 21st lap and the car overturned.
 Lambert died on the way to the Weybridge Cottage Hospital.
 This occurred two weeks before he was due to marry his fiancée, having promised to give up racing thereafter.

 Burial

 Lambert's funeral service was held at St Peters, Eaton Square.
-He was buried at Brompton Cemetery, London, in a streamlined coffin to match his car.
+He was buried at Brompton Cemetery, London, in a coffin surrounded by over 100 wreaths, some of which were in the shape of wheels and engine parts.

 The epitaph on his monument reads:

 His ghost has reportedly been seen in locations around the club house at Brooklands.